Peripli/specification/api.md

 Additionally, the follow terms and concepts are use:

 * *ID*: An ID is globally unique identifier.
 An ID MUST NOT be longer than 100 characters and SHOULD only consist of alphanumeric characters, periods, and hyphens.
 Using a GUID is RECOMMENDED.
-* *CLI-friendly name*: A CLI-friendly name is a short, lowercase string that SHOULD only use alphanumeric characters, periods, hyphens, and no white spaces.
+* *CLI-friendly name*: A CLI-friendly name is a short string that SHOULD only use lowercase alphanumeric characters, periods, hyphens, and no white spaces.
 A name MUST NOT exceed 255 character, but it is RECOMMENDED to keep it much shorter -- imagine a user having to type it as an argument for a longer command.
 * *Description*: A description is a human readable string, which SHOULD NOT exceed 255 characters.
 If a description is longer than 255 characters, the Service Manager MAY silently truncate it.